jocelyn-ong/jocelyn-ong.github.io-old/drafts/2016-10-10-iowa-liquor-sales.md

 >Class E liquor license, for grocery stores, liquor stores, convenience stores, etc., allows commercial establishments to sell liquor for off-premises consumption in original unopened containers.

+Here's what the raw data looks like when we read it using Pandas:

 |Column name |Data type |Description |
 |---|---|---|
 |Date |String |Date of liquor order |